klezVirus/klezVirus.github.io/RedTeaming/Development/ImplementingLDAPScanner/readme.md

 No need to say I've tried using different functions in different ways, without any success.
 I went as far as reversing `wldap32.dll`, to check if there was anything useful for my needs, but nothing came out.

-What I've seen is that the Windows Ldap API `ldap_bind_s` (and similar) calls internal (private) methods to set up the LdapMessage structure, and even managing to find the structure in memory would require some magic to modify and use them.
+What I've seen is that the Windows Ldap API `ldap_bind_s` calls internal (private) methods to set up the LdapMessage structure, and even managing to find the structure in memory would require some effort to modify and use them.

 ### Nullify the CBT?